 Recognize that impact is multifaceted and nuanced.

 Consider impact using the Impact Management

-Project's Five Dimensions of Impact.1
+Project's Five Dimensions of Impact.

-1. Our approach to this work reflects guidance surfaced in the Impact Management, publications from Impact Frontiers, BlueMark, Transform Finance, the Equitable Evaluation Initiative, We All Count, the <a href="Macal Equity Asset Lab (REAL), the Movement Strategy Center, and consultations with luminaries in the field, including Jane Reisman, Karim Harji, Cathy Clark, Mike McCreless, John Sherman, Belissa Rojas, Andrea Armeni, Caitlin Rosser, and others.
+1. Our approach to this work reflects guidance surfaced in the Impact Management, publications from Impact Frontiers, BlueMark, Transform Finance, the Equitable Evaluation Initiative, We All Count, the , the Movement Strategy Center, and consultations with luminaries in the field, including Jane Reisman, Karim Harji, Cathy Clark, Mike McCreless, John Sherman, Belissa Rojas, Andrea Armeni, Caitlin Rosser, and others.